Robust Lane Detection from Continuous Driving Scenes Using Deep Neural Networks: Proposed Method

 \subsection{Network Design}

 {\it 1) LSTM network.} Modelling the multiple continuous frames of driving scene as time-series, the RNN block in the proposed network accepts feature map extracted on each frame by the encoder CNN as input.
-Specifically, an LSTM network is employed, which generally outperforms the traditional RNN model with its ability in forgetting unimportant information and remembering essential features.
+To handle various time-series data, different kinds of RNN have been proposed, e.g., LSTM and GRU.
+In this work, an LSTM network is employed, which generally outperforms the traditional RNN model with its ability in forgetting unimportant information and remembering essential features, by using cells in the network to judge whether the information is important or not.
 A double-layer LSTM is applied, with one layer for sequential feature extraction and the other for integration.
 The traditional full-connection LSTM is time- and computation- consuming.
 Therefore, we utilize the convolutional LSTM (ConvLSTM)~\cite{Shi2015ConvolutionalLN} in the proposed network.
 The ConvLSTM replaces the matrix multiplication in every gate of LSTM with convolution operation, which is widely used in end-to-end training and feature extraction from time-series data.

 The activations of a general ConvLSTM cell at time \textit{t} can be formulated as

 where $\mathcal{X}_t$ denotes the input feature maps extracted by the encoder CNN at time $t$. $\mathcal{C}_t$, $\mathcal{H}_t$ and $\mathcal{C}_{t-1}$, $\mathcal{H}_{t-1}$ denote the memory and output activations at time $t$ and $t$-$1$, respectively. $\mathcal{C}_t$, $i_t$, $f_t$ and $o_t$ denote the cell, input, forget and output gates, respectively. $W_{xi}$ is the weight matrix of the input $\mathcal{X}_t$ to the input gate, ${b}_i$ is the bias of the input gate.
 The meaning of other $W$ and ${b}$ can be inferred from the above rule. $\sigma$($\cdot$) represents the sigmoid operation and $tanh$($\cdot$) represents the hyperbolic tangent non-linearities. `$\ast$' and `$\circ$' denote the convolution operation and the Hadamard product, respectively.